greggersaurus/OpenSteamController/ReverseEngineering/README.md

  goal of modifying haptics jingle.
 This will be updated as tasks are completed and more knowledge is gained about the Steam Controller.

-1. Sim PINT3 ISR with mode = 1 (0x1000024e = 1)
-    1. Is this similar to gathering results for compensation mode or is there a difference in there that might trip me up?
+1. Need to simulate with real AnyMeasAdcVals?
+    1. Capture with DevKit FW and see how this changes behavior?
 1. Understand function that utilizes ADC results. fnc0x00007ff8
     1. Will this help explain how to use ADC results?
+    1. Is this only for first 11 AnyMeasAdcVals?
+        1. Maybe relates to X position calculation and next 7/8 are for Y position?
 1. Is 0x10000258 packet for mouse movement?
 1. Clean up below
     1. Shoudl be able to remove some of this...